 In another case considering an investment opportunity in a sea port, we had to assess the long-term increasing likelihood of cyclonic activity and its potential impact on the port infrastructure.
 A third example is the long term capital program of one of our electricity network businesses that involves undergrounding of cables to ensure that the community retains its energy connection during extreme storm events in the future.
 As a practical measure, some of our infrastructure businesses engage climate science experts to conduct a Climate Change Impact Assessment to consider the specific long term impacts of changes in the local climate.

 Non-physical impacts of climate change are also important as they may change the way the companies operate.
 This can include resource availability, supply chain impacts and the various impacts on markets and regulation.
 For example, the forecasts for the availability of drinking water resources is one of the drivers of the investment program for one of our water utilities.

 Another example is one of our water utilities in the UK, where they implemented a program to reduce the carbon impact along its entire supply chain which resulted in significant cost savings.
 Impacts on markets and regulation will also be profound and whilst some of the physical impacts of climate change may not be felt for many years, the impacts of regulation and markets are being felt already.

-France for example, established very ambitious targets to grow the utilisation of biofuels in district heating.
-A recently acquired company that provides district heating is already a leader in the utilisation of renewable energy utilisation in the sector, as it provides more than 50% of its energy generated from renewable sources.
+France for example, established very ambitious targets to grow the utilization of biofuels in district heating.
+A recently acquired company that provides district heating is already a leader in the utilization of renewable energy utilization in the sector, as it provides more than 50% of its energy generated from renewable sources.
 In line with state government policy, the target is to increase this further over the next decade.
-To achieve this, in the context of the build-out of new district heating solutions, as a standard approach the company always responds to Requests for Proposal with an option that increases the utilisation of renewable energy as compared to the base case.
+To achieve this, in the context of the build-out of new district heating solutions, as a standard approach the company always responds to Requests for Proposal with an option that increases the utilization of renewable energy as compared to the base case.